trustbit/exercises/transport-tycoon.md

 - Remember that all processes happen in parallel.
 Trucks and ship would be moving around the map at the same time, not sequentially.

+- Don't worry about applying any patterns (e.g. aggregates or events) at this point.
+Just get the job done.
+Implementation patterns will emerge in the codebase later.

 ### Bonus points

 1. What is the possible reason for the different solutions to return different answers?
+2. Link your solution in the [solution list](https://github.com/Softwarepark/exercises/blob/master/transport-tycoon/README.md).

 ## Exercise 2